turntabl-sentiment-analysis/ml-pipeline/README.md

 We learnt how to use kedro framework since it was our first time working with kedro.
 Kedro is an open source framework made by quantum black to help data scientist produce reproducible and concise code

+## Feedback

+If you have any feedback, please reach out to us at [Turntabl Ghana](https://turntabl.io)

 ## Acknowledgements